m1sterc001guy/roastr/README.md

 ```

 ## Creating Federation Announcements

-Nostr has [NIP-87](https://github.com/nostr-protocol/nips/pull/1110) for broadcasting federation announcements via Nostr.
-These federation announcements allow users to discover Mints over Nostr and wallets (e.g MutinyWallet) can leverage the web of trust graph of Nostr to recommend e-cash mints to users based on friend's recommendations.
-Now, with ROASTR, these federation announcements can be signed by the mint itself!
+NOSTR has [NIP-87](https://github.com/nostr-protocol/nips/pull/1110) for broadcasting federation announcements via NOSTR.
+These federation announcements allow users to discover Mints over NOSTR and wallets (e.g MutinyWallet) can leverage the web of trust graph of NOSTR to recommend e-cash mints to users based on friend's recommendations.
+Now, with ROASTr, these federation announcements can be signed by the mint itself!

 ```bash
 fedimint-cli --our-id=0 --password=pass module roastr create-federation-announcement
 ```

-The procedure for signing the note and broadcasting it to Nostr is the same as above.
+The procedure for signing the note and broadcasting it to NOSTR is the same as above.

 ## Help

-Reach out to [m1sterc001guy](https://primal.net/p/npub1zswjq57t99f444z6485xtn0vfyjjfu8vqpnyj6uckuyem2446evqnxgc6x) on Nostr for any questions.
+Reach out to [m1sterc001guy](https://primal.net/p/npub1zswjq57t99f444z6485xtn0vfyjjfu8vqpnyj6uckuyem2446evqnxgc6x) on NOSTR for any questions.